 The first thing to notice about Season 2 is the collapse in production value.
 I was critical of S1’s visual design (and what I felt to be laziness in action scenes especially), but it never looked cheap in the raw sense that Season 2 does.

 The beginning of the first episode of S2 is a protracted and confusing action sequence.
-Nothing has changed from last time in that respect.
-But I don’t recall the MJOLNIR suits worn by the Spartans looking quite so cheap.
-As the camera descends on Silver team, every close-up looks like nothing more than a fan film.
 There is no sense that the Spartans are wearing powered armor relative to the humans around them.
 Their suits have no lights, nothing that glows, there’s no sound to their movement; if you didn’t know it was powered, you wouldn’t know.

 The lighting is flat, and not a single shadow is anywhere to be found.
 John Halo can’t even stand to turn a flashlight on and breathe some life into the set.
 Everything is gray and, for some reason, foggy, perhaps to hide the ridiculousness of John Halo’s costume.
 He looks more like an idiot in a Halloween costume than a supersoldier in the pinnacle of human technology.
 His armor plating moves like foam.

-The only praise I can offer Season 2 is that the opening fight scene isn’t too bad.
-It’s much improved over the confusing nonsense seen in the first episode of the last season, wherein a hyperadvanced space navy decided to land its soldiers outside the walls of an open-air fortress bailey.
-The camera work in S2 shake-heavy but strong, and John Halo does feel relatively super.
-This one sequence is a vast improvement over any and everything seen in Season 1.
+The only praise I can offer Season 2 is that its opening fight scene is actually a relative improvement over the confusing nonsense seen in the first episode of the last season, wherein a hyperadvanced space navy decides to land its soldiers outside the walls of an open-air fortress bailey.

 But the rest of the series is unchanged.
-The sets look cheaper, uglier, and are re-used more often, but the style of writing and structure of the story remain indistinguishable.
+The sets are cheaper, uglier, and re-used more often, but the style of writing and structure of the story remain indistinguishable.

 That is to say, there still isn’t a structure to the story, and the style of the writing is still terrible.